NFL players call for virtual offseason, shun in-person work - WTMJ

 AP Pro Football Writer

 ENGLEWOOD, Colo.
-(AP) — Denver Broncos and Seattle Seahawks players announced Tuesday they are shunning in-person voluntary offseason workouts because of the coronavirus pandemic.
+(AP) — NFL players were locked out of team headquarters last offseason because of the coronavirus pandemic.

 Except for one minicamp, the offseason programs are voluntary, although most players participate in them and many players have contractual incentives to do so.

-DeMaurice Smith, executive director of the NFL Players Association, tweeted on Tuesday, “We find ourselves still in the midst of a pandemic with no comprehensive plan to keep players as safe as possible, yet teams are pressuring players to attend voluntary workouts.
+“The amount of hours at the facility were down, the amount of reps were down.
+And we’ve had this false reality that a ton of reps are necessary (even) as we watch our bodies break down by the end of the year every year,” Tretter said.

+“And we just get right back into the offseason and grind our bodies down to jump right back into training camp.
+It’s a never-ending grind,” Tretter said.
+“We saw that we can do things differently this year.
+And the level of play didn’t go down.
+We still had maybe one of the most exciting seasons of all-time heading into an amazing playoffs.”

-The NFL played its full schedule last season despite having to do some juggling of the schedule because of COVID-19 outbreaks.
-Players were tested daily, were under a mask mandate and for the last half of the season only met virtually outside of practice.
+Players were tested daily, wore tracking devices, were under a mask mandate and for the last half of the season only met virtually outside of practice in 2020.

-A statement posted Tuesday on the NFLPA Twitter account on behalf of the Broncos, said Denver players had decided not to participate in in-person workouts this spring in part because of inadequate “protocols in place in order for us players to return safely.”
+Although safety protocols remain in place pending mass vaccinations, the Broncos cited inadequate measures for deciding not to participate in in-person workouts this spring.

-“COVID-19 remains a serious threat to our families and to our communities and it makes no sense for us as players to put ourselves at risk during this dead period,” the statement from Broncos players said.
+“COVID-19 remains a serious threat to our families and to our communities and it makes no sense for us as players to put ourselves at risk during this dead period,” the Broncos players said in a statement posted on the union’s Twitter account.
 “Positivity rates in our city are higher than they were at this time last year and we know players have been infected at club facilities in recent weeks.”

+A person with knowledge of the data who spoke to The AP on condition of anonymity because of the sensitivity of the situation, said the Broncos have had 22 players work out or get treatment at the team’s facility this offseason.
+That’s second only to the Cowboys with 25.
+Overall, some 400 players have been using their teams’ facilities this offseason.

 “After considering all the facts, we as a team have decided to make a decision that is uncomfortable but necessary,” Seattle’s players said.
 “For the protection of everyone’s safety,” they are exercising their rights under the collective bargaining agreement to shun voluntary in-person workouts.